-Freshman resident students are not permitted to have automobiles on campus or within the city of Newport during the academic year (September-May).
-Violating this policy will result in ticketing and towing.
-A freshman vehicle violation is $250 for each violation.
-Freshmen must complete two semesters at any institute of higher education before a vehicle is authorized.
-It is never based on the number of college credits a student has when entering the freshman year.
+First-year resident students may not have vehicles on campus or within the city of Newport during the academic year (September-May).
+Violations will result in ticketing and towing.
+Students must complete two semesters at any institution of higher education before a vehicle is authorized.

 - First violation: $250 fine and loss of sophomore privilege for 60 days.

 - Second violation: $250 fine, tow and loss of sophomore privilege for the first semester.

 - Three or more violations: $250 fine, tow, loss of privilege for the entire sophomore year and referral to the dean of students for student conduct review.

 All resident students must register their vehicles and are assigned parking on campus.
 Vehicles may not be used for on-campus transportation from 7 a.m. to 7 p.m.
 Monday through Thursday and from 7 a.m. to 5 p.m.
 Friday.
 This includes all campus parking lots (other than the one assigned) and city streets adjacent to the University.

 Only the Office of Safety and Security may authorize an exception to this policy.
 If an exception is granted, the student is responsible to get the name and badge number of the officer granting permission.

 The city of Newport restricts parking on the following streets between the hours of midnight and 6 a.m.:

 - Lawrence Avenue (between Webster and Leroy)